Phonon assisted absorption in Transition Metal Dichalcogenide heterostructures: Results

-Comparing the fits in Fig.~\ref{fig:combined}, Model 2 provides a better quantitative agreement with experiment ($\chi^2 = 0.0064$) than Model 1 ($\chi^2 = 0.0088$), despite both capturing most of the main vibronic features.
-The extracted phonon energy $\Omega$ and linewidth $\gamma$ are similar in both cases, with Model 2 yielding slightly lower values ($\Omega = 0.032$ eV, $\gamma = 0.0231$ eV) compared to Model 1 ($\Omega = 0.0346$ eV, $\gamma = 0.0241$ eV).
-A key distinction lies in the coupling structure: Model 1 treats the phonon-assisted absorption in the $K\rightarrow K$ and $\Gamma\rightarrow K$ exciton channels as independent and purely intraband processes, with separately fitted coupling strengths $|g_{KK}|$ and $|g_{\Gamma K}|$.
-Model 2, by contrast, introduces interband phonon-assisted transitions via an angle-based parametrization $(\theta_1, \theta_2)$, which allows coherent mixing between the two exciton channels and captures interference effects between intra- and interband processes.
-The improved fit in Model 2 underscores the importance of interband phonon interactions in reproducing the observed sideband structure and highlights their role in shaping the absorption spectrum.
+Comparing the fits in Fig.~\ref{fig:combined}, Model II provides a better quantitative agreement with experiment ($\chi^2 = 0.0064$) than Model I ($\chi^2 = 0.0088$), despite both capturing most of the main vibronic features.
+The extracted phonon energy $\Omega$ and linewidth $\gamma$ are similar in both cases, with Model II yielding slightly lower values ($\Omega = 0.032$ eV, $\gamma = 0.0231$ eV) compared to Model I ($\Omega = 0.0346$ eV, $\gamma = 0.0241$ eV).
+A key distinction lies in the coupling structure.
+Model I treats the $K\rightarrow K$ and $\Gamma\rightarrow K$ exciton channels as independent, with phonons coupling only to intraband transitions; the coupling strengths $|g|_{KK}$ and $|g|_{\Gamma K}$ are fitted separately for each channel.
+Model II retains this channel independence but allows phonons to mediate both intraband and interband transitions within each channel, parametrized by an additional mixing angle $\theta$ with $\tan\theta = g_1/g_3$ that controls the ratio of interband to intraband coupling.
+This produces two additional spectral contributions $\alpha^{(0)}$ and $\alpha^{(1)}$ in Eq.~(\ref{eq:Absorption_T_model2_alpha012}) and modifies the weight of the diagonal contribution $\alpha^{(2)}$ through the weight function $\mathcal{W}_2$, redistributing the intensities of the vibronic sidebands and improving the fit to the experimental peak structure.
+The improved fit in Model II demonstrates that interband phonon coupling is essential for reproducing the observed sideband structure.

-\textit{Discussion.}---Polaronic effects on optical processes provides another opportunity to control and manipulate the flow of energy in opto-eletronic devices.
-These manifest both through the renormalization of the effective band structure and the new pathways enabled for phonon assisted absorption.
-By generalizing the Polaron model, with only intraband electron-phonon coupling, to arbitrary temperature (see Eq.(\ref{eq:Absorption_T})) for the single phonon with flat dispersion model we have demonstrated the periodic enhancement of energy absorption in the vicinity of the inter-layer excitons.
-While it qualitatively captures the main features of the data, the model ignores complexes formed by electron-hole pairs in different bands and phonons.

-Our theoretical investigation shows that interband phonon coupling leads to more accurately modeling the data of transition metal dichalcogenide heterostructures.
-Although the analytic forms of Eq.~(\ref{eq:Absorption_T}) and Eq.~(\ref{eq:Absorption_T_model2_alpha012}) are derived under the assumptions of flat electronic bands and momentum-independent electron-phonon coupling, the general polarization formula in Eqs.~(S67) and (S134) of the Supplemental Material remain valid for systems with finite phonon dispersions, momentum-dependent electron-phonon couplings, and multiple phonon modes.
-However progress can only be made through numerical calculations rather than analytic techniques.
-The results presented in this work provide a promising nonperturbative approach to model of the phonon-assisted optical response in transition metal dichalcogenide heterostructures.